danmayer/danmayer.github.com/_posts/2013-08-04-thoughts-on-continuous-deployment.md

 * Automated by CI server, deploys after non failing test suite run
 * Each commit is tested individually and deployed individually

 At first look every developer is probably thinking clearly automated deploy is the way to go.
-We should remove repetitive processes from the developer flow!
+We should remove repetitive processes from the developer <!--more--> flow!
 Trusting developers with check lists is error prone, it is hard to coordinate deploys.
 I would agree that in the ideal project with a perfect infrastructure, that is the correct choice.
 The reality is most large projects have some baggage and state of the project means it might not be the best or a realistic choice for every project.

 ## Issues associated with automated continuous deployment